abigail830/Sphinx_wiki/source/Vue/VueWithAxios.rst

 But of course, it is not recomment.
 Given once the backend server have issue, this test would be impacted to fail.
 More frequencely, we could mock the axios to ensure the unit test is independent and stable.

-Make use of API in VueX  modules
+Make use of API via Vue modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 store/modules/users.ts